DMClVG/Toy/docs/tutorial_unity.md

 ![Just passed this one](img/example_02.png)

-Finally, tag anything that you'll collide with as "Wall", the floor, ceiling and moving walls (the child objects in the prefab would be tagged this way, not the parent).
+Finally, tag anything that you'll collide with as "Wall", such as the floor, ceiling and moving walls (the child objects in the prefab would be tagged this way, not the parent).

 Let's get Toy ready.
 Add a `ToyBehaviour` to The Birb object, and enter a file name (I'm using `Birb`).
 Then, create a folder called in Assets called "StreamingAssets" - this is a special Unity folder where Toy scripts need to live, so you can mod your games later (you can use subfolders if you specify them in the `ToyBehaviour`).
 Right click on StreamingAssets, go to the "Create" menu and select "Toy Script", and give it the same file name you entered above.